joshhornby/joshhornby.github.io/_posts/2026-01-19-serving-markdown-for-ai-agents.md

 Two small changes make this work on a Jekyll site hosted on GitHub Pages.

 First, add a link tag to the HTML head.
-This tells bots where to find the markdown version:
+This tells AI agents where to find the markdown version:

 ```html
 {% raw %}{% if page.layout == 'post' %}